-Name of Lawyer Nature of Economic Interest, Indebtedness, or Income, Payments, or Benefits Ongoing or Terminated

-- \Box Check box if none. - b.
+Name of Lawyer Nature of nic Interest, Indebtedness, me, Payments, or Benefits Ongoing or Terminated □ Check box if none. b.
 Identify all lawyers with whom the filing judge was associated in the private practice of law within three years of the date of this filing.
 The name of the firm may be substituted where the association was with five or more lawyers.

-Name of Lawyer or Law Firm Address
+Name of Lawyer or Law Firm Address Check box if none.
+BOARD SERVICE.

-6. BOARD SERVICE.
 List every office or directorship held by a Covered Person, regardless of whether compensation is received.
-Do not include any uncompensated or honorary positions in educational, religious, charitable, fraternal, civic, social, or law-related organizations unless those organizations are either conducted for profit or regularly engaged in adversary proceedings in any court.

-Name of Organization Position Held Compensation Received?
+Do not include any uncompensated or honorary positions in educational, religious, charitable, fraternal, civic, social, or law-related organizations unless hose organizations are either conducted for profit or regularly engaged in adversary proceedings in any court.
+Name of Organization n Position Held Compensation Received?
 (Yes/No)